reframe-hpc/reframe/docs/started.rst

       The bootstrap script for ReFrame was added.
       For previous ReFrame versions you should install its requirements using ``pip install -r requirements.txt`` in a Python virtual environment.

+   .. versionchanged:: 4.5
+      ReFrame supports now multiarch builds and it will place all of its dependencies in an arch-specific directory under its prefix.
+      Also, ``pip`` is no more required, as the bootstrap script will start a virtual environment without ``pip`` and will fetch a fresh ``pip``, which will be used to install the dependencies.

 Enabling auto-completion
 ------------------------